jbechte2/nd-blindhangman-efabless/README.md

 Email:  jguerra4@nd.edu, sconawa2@nd.edu, npalma2@nd.edu, jbechte2@nd.edu

+CSE 30342 - Digital Integrated Circuits - University of Notre Dame

-Push Date: 12/XX/2023
+Push Date: 12/11/2023

 Developed as a final project for the University of Notre Dame's Digital Integrated Circuits class.
-It plays a game of blind hangman using a finite state machine.
+This project is a blind hangman game.
+The game has ROM with 64 five letter words, which the user can select using input pins.
+The user inputs up to seven letters, one at a time.
+If the letter guessed is correct, the output pin corresponding to the letter in the word will turn on.